LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/1st Semester/Understanding and Regulating Data-driven Business Models/Regression.md

 ###### It's basically the stuff where you have a scatter plot and try to fit a line that hits the most points as possible

+the slope of the best-fit/regression line always enjoys the same properties:
+- It equals 1 only when one quantity can predict the other precisely;
+- it is 0 whenever the prediction is no better than a random guess

 When you perform regression, you make an estimation of the actual coefficients
 - Typically it's better to predict a [[Confidence Interval]] rather than a specific value